-So here’s the drill.
-Cook up the oatmeal the way you usually do, but at the end, toss in a handful of shredded cheddar cheese and stir it up.
+STEP 1: Cook up the oatmeal the way you usually do, but at the end, toss in a handful of shredded cheddar cheese and stir it up.
 Taste it to see if it needs a little more salt – it might not with the cheese going on.
-Now sprinkle a little more cheese on top and then (brace yourself for happiness) place a soft-cooked egg on top.
-Poached, soft-boiled, over-easy…it’s your choice, just so long as the yolk is still nice and creamy.
-Because now you are going to break the egg up just a little so the yolk melts into your cheesy oatmeal.
-Scatter a few scallions on top, and then a grinding of fresh pepper.

 You’ll never look at your box of Quaker Oats the same way again now, will you?
 We usually have this for a light supper, but it would, of course, be an AMAZING breakfast as well.

 More tips for making this comfort food oatmeal!